decaf-dev/obsidian-note-splitter/README.md

 ![Obsidian Downloads](https://img.shields.io/badge/dynamic/json?logo=obsidian&color=%23483699&label=downloads&query=%24%5B%22note-splitter%22%5D.downloads&url=https%3A%2F%2Fraw.githubusercontent.com%2Fobsidianmd%2Fobsidian-releases%2Fmaster%2Fcommunity-plugin-stats.json)

 Note splitter is an [Obsidian.md](https://obsidian.md) plugin for desktop only.
 It allows you to split a single Obsidian note into many notes based on a specified sequence of characters (a delimiter).
-The default delimiter is a new line character `\n`.
+The default delimiter is a new line `\n`.

 ## Table of contents